DMV.ORG is not affiliated with any government agency

 ATVs

 No license is needed for an ATV.
-Once you turn 12 (or if you're older than that and were born on or after January 1, 1988) you must take an ATV safety class to ride on public land.
+Once you turn 12 years old (or if you're older than that and were born on or after January 1, 1988) you must take an ATV safety class to ride on public land.

 For more information on sport vehicles, check our our Other Types of Vehicles article.